 3. Healthy Fats

-Fat is a nutrient needed in breakfast.
+Fat is a nutrient needed for breakfast.
 Fats are beneficial for the body to form cell membranes, provide energy sources, protect the nervous system, help the body produce hormones, smooth the skin both from the outside or inside, stabilize blood sugar levels, lubricate joints.

 The source of healthy fats in foods comes from scrambled eggs, avocados, oatmeal, whole grains, quinoa.
 Healthy low-fat recipes at breakfast can be made from omelet added with vegetables and fruit.
 Spinach and bananas are wrong or easily prepared foods.